Rays vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Randy Arozarena and the Tampa Bay Rays square off against Kyle Tucker and the Houston Astros on Monday at 6:40 PM ET in the first game of a three-game series.
+The Tampa Bay Rays and Houston Astros will meet on Tuesday at Tropicana Field, at 6:40 PM ET, with Randy Arozarena and Kyle Tucker among those expected to deliver at the plate.

-The Rays are the favorite in this one, at -150, while the underdog Astros have +125 odds to play spoiler.
-The over/under is 8.5 runs for this matchup.
+Bookmakers list the Rays as -175 favorites on the moneyline, while giving the underdog Astros +145 moneyline odds to win.
+The over/under is 7.5 runs for this game (with -120 odds on the over and +100 odds to go under).

 Rep your team with officially licensed Raysgear!
 Head to Fanatics to find jerseys, shirts, and much more.